 Are Deaths in Oil and Gas Extraction Increasing?

 The number of fatalities in the oil and gas extraction industry rose from 81 in 2017 to 94 in 2018, according to the Bureau of Labor Statistics National Census of Fatal Occupational Injuries .
 While this figure may seem like a slim margin, fatalities have been increasing in the oil and gas industry since 2016.

 Oil production in the U.S. rose significantly -- nearly 25% -- from 2017 to 2018.
 An increased quantity of work and more demanding production deadlines have been major contributors to the heightened fatality rates in recent years.
 In a field that is notorious for hard labor and long hours, this is no small matter for oilfield workers and their families.

-Related Article: Oil Field Accident & Injury Cases
+- Texas Oil Field Accident and Injury Lawsuit

-See the other personal injury and accident cases our attorneys have taken on.
+See the other personal injury and accident lawsuits our lawyers have taken on.

 Get a Free Lawsuit Evaluation With Our District of Columbia Oil Field Accident and Injury Lawyers

 The personal injury lawyers at Schmidt & Clark, LLP have experience dealing with the rights of American oilfield workers, and we are one of the only firms willing to handle oilfield workplace accidents in the District of Columbia and throughout the entire United States.